-Is your child starting kindergarten in the Anchorage School District in the 2019-20 school year?
-Then come join us!
+Is your child starting kindergarten in the Anchorage School District?
+Come to a Kindergarten Round-Up!

 When to register